bethyd/OnePager/_posts/2015-01-03-deterHackers.md

 <br>
 Given how hard it it is to remember safe, unique passwords, we still recommend a password manager, specifically the service <strong>LastPass</strong>.<br>
 <br>
-LastPass uses a combination of browser plug-ins, phone apps, encryption, two-factor authentication, and a multitude of other technologies to ensure your passwords are stored safely and accessibly (for only you!).
+LastPass uses a combination of browser extensions, phone apps, encryption, two-factor authentication, and a multitude of other technologies to ensure your passwords are stored safely and accessibly (for only you!).
 It can also randomly generate -extremely- strong passwords for you to use.
 We especially like LastPass because all of your passwords are encrypted when saved in LastPass’ cloud: even if they were hacked, a hacker could not use them unless they knew your LastPass password (which is never stored by LastPass).
 Needless to say, if you decide to use LastPass, make sure your password to access LastPass is the strongest password you’ve ever had!
 You won’t have to remember your passwords anymore, so this should be a bit easier to do.<br>
 <br>
 You can get started with LastPass at their <a href="https://lastpass.com/">official site</a>.<br>
 <br>